wechicken456/RIPv2_Shrub/README.md

 		- Press `Ctrl+d` or `Ctrl+c` as usual, then send and additional packet to the shim using `ping 172.31.128.2` (or similar)
 		- Press `Ctrl+\` to forcibly kill the shim.
 The shim is multi-threaded, not multi-process, so this will correctly terminate it.
 - **(Clarification)** The shim __requires__ that all outbound packets have a source mac adress beginning with the byte `0xFE`, so your shrub must assign mac addresses to its interfaces for sending which begin with that byte.
-	- Additionally your twig will need to forward packets with a specific MAC address for the next hop because `BOWTIE.sh` has a network with 3 routers.
+	- Additionally your shrub will need to forward packets with a specific MAC address for the next hop because `BOWTIE.sh` has a network with 3 routers.

 		Since ARP is optional, I recommend forming MAC adresses using the IP address like so: